todistantlands/todistantlands.github.io/_posts/2022-08-01-pb-session1-thoughts.md

 I printed off the screen and glued it to some cardboard and it is serviceable if ugly.

-The screen is also already outdated, as Chris has once again revised the playtest document.
+~~The screen is also already outdated, as Chris has once again revised the playtest document.~~ Nope already updated it.
 For my purposes, two changes are of direct consequence:
 1. Glory (XP) is alloted at the end of a Season, not a session.
 2. A nice little pacing mechanism: